 Taking a vacation?
 Make it easy on your feet

-"Walking is great exercise and one of the most reliable forms of transportation," says Steven Gordon, DPM, FACFAS, a foot and ankle surgeon with offices in Reston, Manassas, and Leesburg.
+"Walking is great exercise and one of the most reliable forms of transportation," says Shaun Hafner, DPM, FACFAS, a foot and ankle surgeon with offices in Northern Virginia.
 "But if your feet aren’t in the best shape or you don’t have the right shoes, too much walking can cause foot problems."

-According to Dr. Gordon, good foot care is essential if you plan to subject your feet to long periods of walking.
+According to Dr. Hafner, good foot care is essential if you plan to subject your feet to long periods of walking.
 Some simple foot care tips include:

 - Wear thick, absorbent socks (acrylic instead of cotton).